PalisadoesFoundation/talawa-api/CONTRIBUTING.md

 1. Once you have successfully commited your changes, you need to push the changes to the forked repo on github using: `git push origin <branch_name>`.(Here branch name must be name of the branch you want to push the changes to.)
 1. Now create a pull request to the Talawa-admin repository from your forked repo.
 Open an issue regarding the same and link your PR to it.
 1. Ensure the test suite passes, either locally or on CI once a PR has been created.
+2. Changes to code under `scripts/install/` must include or update tests in `tests/install/` in the same relative path.
 1. Review and address comments on your pull request if requested.